Best Cash Back Business Credit Card in Canada for 2026

 Key Takeaways

-Best cash back business credit cards in Canada for 2025
+Best cash back business credit cards in Canada

 Our top pick for cash back business cards, the BMO Ascend World Elite Business Mastercard, isn't strictly a cash back card – you have other redemption options (like getting BMO investments), but it does earn you valuable BMO Rewards points.